-I would advise you not to do this as the ring can mark the fabric, if left in place for extended periods.
-When you put down your work at the end of a session, loosen the ring or even better, take it off completely.
+I would advise you to do this, as the ring can mark the fabric if left in place for extended periods.
+When you put down your work at the end of a session, loosen the ring or, even better, take it off completely.

-Flexi hoops offer one choice.
-These consist of a hard plastic inner ring and a flexible outer ring that stretches over the fabric, to hold it in place, tightly.
-However, if you have difficulties with your hands, due to arthritis or similar, you may find flexi-hoops difficult to assemble.
+Flexi-hoops offer one choice.
+These comprise a hard plastic inner ring and a flexible outer ring that stretches over the fabric, to grip it.
+However, if you have difficulties with your hands, because of arthritis or similar, you may find flexi-hoops difficult to assemble.

 Q-snaps are another option.
-These consist of lengths of plastic tubing that fit together into a square or rectangular shape.
-Separate sleeves are provided that can be pushed onto each side of the frame to hold the fabric in place.
+These comprise lengths of plastic tubing that fit together into a square or rectangle.
+You push separate sleeves onto each side of the frame, and they hold the fabric in place.

-Q-snaps are light, can be taken apart for easy storage in between projects, but I find they do not keep the fabric as taut as a hoop and I am constantly adjusting them.
+Q-snaps are light, and you can take them apart for easy storage in between projects, but I find they do not keep the fabric as taut as a hoop and I am constantly adjusting them.

-Spring hoops were originally designed for machine embroidery.
-They are almost flat so that they will slip under the sewing machine foot.
+Spring hoops, originally designed for machine embroidery, are almost flat so that they will slip under the sewing machine foot.

-They consist of an plastic outer ring, and a spring-loaded, metal, inner ring with handles that you squeeze together, in order to position it inside the other section.
+They comprise a plastic outer ring, and a spring-loaded metal inner ring with handles that you squeeze together, in order to position it inside the other section.

-After accidentally letting go too soon, and having the inner ring spring back into me, I tend to avoid these!
+After accidentally letting go too soon, and having the inner ring spring back into me, I avoid these!
 I also find the thread gets caught over the "handles" wherever you position them.
-They do keep the work nice and taut though.
+They keep the work nice and taut, though.

-Again, it comes down to personal preference as to which kind of embroidery hoop you like working with best.
+Again, it comes down to preference which kind of embroidery hoop you like working with best.